fkoolhoven/pipex/README.md

 </div>

-# About the Project
+# About the project

 A project made in accordance with the pipex project which is part of the Codam Core Curriculum.
 It recreates the functionality of the pipe (|) symbol, which allows you to send the output of one command to another command as input for further processing.
 I passed this project with 125%.
 It handles multiple commands from the commandline, processes them through pipes and puts the output into a designated output file.
 As a bonus I recreated the heredoc functionality.

-# Getting Started
+# Getting started

 Start by cloning the repository:
 ```c